precisely/rapids/doc/architecture.md

 ```

 27. Exception handling.

+  Note: these ideas have been superceded by interruption handling.
+The current library does not implement exception handling as described below, but I'm preserving the notes for future reference:

   The compiler may provide a means for handling exceptions with a try partitioner.
 Try blocks might include suspending expressions.
 If the body inside the try block is non-suspending then the try block is included in the existing partition without modification, and the body inside the catch block is partitioned normally.
 However, if the try block includes a suspending operation, the compiler takes the following actions: